 If you edit with Adobe software and are looking to take your editing setup to the next level, this console is a great option.
-Not quite a keyboard, it is specifically configured for editing tasks, containing dials that allow you to adjust everything from exposure to saturation to temperature with ease.
+Not quite a keyboard, it’s specifically configured for editing tasks, containing dials that allow you to adjust everything from exposure to saturation and temperature with ease.
 The clean layout eliminates any distractions that you would find on a regular keyboard, allowing you to focus on your craft.

-Adobe Premiere Pro users who are not quite ready for a Loupedeck+ but still want to customize their work space should look no further than the LogicKeyboard Astra.
+Adobe Premiere Pro users who are not quite ready for a Loupedeck+ but still want to customize their work space should try the LogicKeyboard Astra.
 This backlit keyboard has every shortcut for the Adobe software labeled right on the keys, so it can function as a control panel while you edit your next masterpiece.
 Plus, it’s really colorful, and will hopefully put a smile on your face every time you sit down to work!

-This premium wireless keyboard is not configured for any one specific editing software, but it is the hardware of choice for many film editors.
-Designed with artists in mind, it sports a “creative input dial” in the top left corner that allows you to seamlessly scrub through footage without using a mouse.
+This premium wireless keyboard is not configured for any one specific editing software, but it’s the hardware of choice for many film editors.
+Designed with artists in mind, the keyboard sports a “creative input dial” in the top left corner that allows you to seamlessly scrub through footage without using a mouse.
 And when you’re done editing, it still works wonderfully as an everyday keyboard, with backlighting and a premium feel that elevates the experience of sending emails and browsing social media.